parse-community/parse-server-push-adapter/README.md

 }
 ```

-This can be helpful if you are already managing credentials to Google Cloud APIs in other parts of your code and you want to reuse these credentials, or if you want to manage credentials on a more granular level directly via Google Cloud.
+This can be helpful if you are already managing credentials to Google Cloud APIs in other parts of your code and you want to reuse these credentials, or if you want to manage credentials on a more granular level directly in Google Cloud.
+Make sure that the service account has the permission `cloudmessaging.messages.create` which is for example part of role `Firebase Cloud Messaging API Admin`.

 #### Migration to FCM HTTP v1 API (June 2024)